Bleeding-Edge Packaging Tests the Market

 Truett Hurst hopes that consumers reuse the unique bottles, possibly for infused oils or vinegars, for instance.
 Just save the cork, and don’t confuse it with the EVOO.

-“Round bottles are easier to produce than square bottles,” which require more know-how and experience, she added.
+“Round bottles are easier to produce than square bottles,” a company representative said, requiring more know-how and experience.
 During production of a square bottle—especially with sharp corners like this one—it is much more difficult to control the glass distribution of the walls.
 Obtaining an even distribution in the corners of the sidewall and the square heel is very difficult compared to a round bottle.
 Blowing the glass into these corners and maintaining a minimum glass thickness can be trying.

 At the other end of the supply chain, Total Wine & More public relations associate Courtney Rhodes explained that although the chain sells various other TH wines, it is not concerned about lack of brand identification.